cerisara/arxiv2kindle/README.md

 references, I recommend you to have a look at my [tasklab](https://github.com/cerisara/tasklab) Android app, which gives you a one-click option to add such references into a cloud-synchronized text file when browsing the web or Twitter.

-This arxiv2kindle script does not compile the latex files, because such purely automatic may often fail, because of requirements of specific libraries for instance.
+This arxiv2kindle script does not compile the latex files: such purely automated compilation may often fail, because of requirements of specific libraries for instance.
 Also, there are several papers which latex source only loads a unique big PDF and keep their code in a *comment* section, I guess when latex compilation is too complex.

-The alternative I have considered, extracting the text from the PDF, is really crappy to read on Kindle because of broken line and paragraph segmentation, or worst equations and tables that are spread over several nearly blank pages.
+I have tried another option: extracting the text from the PDF, but it is really crappy to read on Kindle because of broken line and paragraph segmentation, or worst equations and tables that are spread over several nearly blank pages.